. .

 Program | Registration

-EAB is launching the 19th European Biometric Max Snijder, Research, and Industry Awards.
+EAB is presenting the 20th European Biometric Max Snijder, Research, and Industry Awards.
 These prestigious awards are granted annually to individuals who have been judged by a panel of internationally respected experts to be making a significant contribution to the field of biometrics research in Europe.

 Sponsor of this event: